Walluri/dva/README.md

 8. AWS Access mechanism
    - Management console - username/password/MFA
    - CLI - via  Access Keys
-   - SDK - In application code via Access keys
+   - SDK - In application code via Access keys [For Example Javascript SDK will be embeded into your application code]
+   - The AWS cli that we use is built on top of AWS SDK for Python i.e Boto